 Accordingly, you should check with your tire manufacturer to ascertain the life span of your particular tire and then check the serial number on the wall of your tire.
 Consider registering your tire with the manufacturer in the event of a tire recall.

 Finally, we would like to review auto accidents involving serious injury or death, especially single vehicle accidents.
 We are ready and able to conduct a thorough investigation to determine whether a tire defect or product liability claim exists in your particular case.

 Further, we would like to take a look at any talcum powder cases possibly resulting in ovarian cancer, in addition to, Xarelto, Abilify, Taxotere, IVC Filters, Nursing Home negligence, tractor trailer accidents, and Takata Airbag cases.
 Contact us today to discuss your case.
-Trial Lawyers USA, LLC, firstname.lastname@example.org (678) 882-7355.
+Anthony Overton Van Johnson & Associates, P.C., firstname.lastname@example.org (678) 882-7355.